aidenybai/million/README.md

 ## Acknowledgments

-Million takes heavy inspiration from [Snabbdom](https://github.com/snabbdom/snabbdom), and believes in the core philosophies and values behind [React](https://github.com/facebook/react), [Fre](https://github.com/yisar/fre), and [Inferno](https://github.com/infernojs/inferno).
+Million takes heavy inspiration from [Snabbdom](https://github.com/snabbdom/snabbdom), and believes in the core philosophies and values behind [Fre](https://github.com/yisar/fre), [React](https://github.com/facebook/react), and [Inferno](https://github.com/infernojs/inferno).
 Feel free to check them out if you interested in an alternative library to use.

 _Why is it called "Million"?
-The name originated with the goal of being able to handle [1M+ ops/sec for benchmarks](https://github.com/aidenybai/million/tree/main/benchmarks#readme)_
+The name originated with the goal of being able to handle [1M+ ops/sec for benchmarks](https://github.com/aidenybai/million/tree/main/benchmarks#readme)_.

 ## License

-Million is [MIT-licensed](LICENSE) open-source software by [Aiden Bai](https://github.com/aidenybai) [et al.](https://github.com/aidenybai/million/graphs/contributors)
+Million is [MIT-licensed](LICENSE) open-source software by [Aiden Bai](https://github.com/aidenybai).